Screening “Screaming Queens”

 often take great care of their

-own (tongue).
+own (tongues).
 The very best,

 with practice, twist not only